jonaiititas/ConsoleDrawRacingTrack/README.md

 ## ConsoleDrawRacingTrack
+### Engine and code based on @javidx9 implementation, replaced the the old engine with the PixelGameEngine and added additional features

 Main variables to change in the main RacingTrack class:
 * nNodes to change the number of red (controlable) nodes (currently at 15)